-Post-intervention testing is done five months after the end of the last session for logistic purposes.
+Post-intervention testing is done five months after the end of randomisation.
 Baseline data for each participating student will be compiled from two sources.
 Schools will be requested to provide the information below from their data systems for each student for whom consent is sought.
 This requirement will be set out in the MoU following the same procedure as in the pilot.